LucasDelfino92/morrowindsharp/setup.md

 Now that you are back on the **Distant Land** tab you will see all previously unavailable options are now enabled.
 To get you started, I recommend you copy the settings as shown in the image above.
 In the future you may want to modify them.
 Bear in mind I'm really keen on the foggy aesthetic of vanilla Morrowind, hence the reduced draw distance compared to most Morrowind screenshots and videos you will find on the Internet.

-> Per-pixel lighting takes a heavy toll on your framerate.
-You can disable it entirely, or limit it to **Interiors only** by clicking on the dropdown menu.
+> Note that Per-pixel lighting takes a heavy toll on your framerate.
+You can disable it entirely, or limit it to **Interiors only**.

 We also need to modify our **Weather Settings** to account for the **16 Lights Shaders Alpha** shader we installed earlier.